ladybirdweb/faveo-dev-apache2/README.md

 ```sh
 docker inspect faveoapp
 ```
 Edit hosts file and map the IP to faveo.localhost.
+The container is configured with Self Signed SSL certificates for the domainname faveo.localhost.
+This cannot be changed.

 You can visit the site in browser using the URL https://faveo.localhost